Bratzillaz

 Bratzillaz (House of Witchez) was an American line of fashion dolls released by MGA Entertainment in 2012.
 The line was a spin-off of the company's popular franchise Bratz.
-Bratzillaz dolls are marketed as witches with special powers that make each character unique.
-The Bratzillaz girls are cousins of the Bratz and most of the characters have a similar name to a Bratz character.
-Starting with the Summer/Fall 2013 doll lines, MGA began to use "House of Witchez" in the main logo to emphasize the Bratzillaz's "witchy" nature after they were thought to be copying Monster High, a line of monster-themed fashion dolls by MGA's competitor Mattel.
-The commercials for the "Back to Magic" and "Witchy Princesses" lines never said Bratzillaz in them, only "House of Witchez".

-Due to the hiatus that MGA took in 2014 to rebuild the Bratz brand, production of Bratzillaz dolls ended and they were silently discontinued.
+Bratzillaz characters are witches with unique special powers, many of whom have a similar name to an existing Bratz character.
+The dolls were rebranded to House of Witchez in Summer 2013 with the release of the final set of dolls, and then discontinued.
+The official website was removed in 2016.

 Dolls

 Each doll (with the exception of the Core (Basic Line) dolls) has glass eyes with an articulated, posable body.
 The dolls come with a broom hair brush, and some come with a spell scroll and a doll stand.
 Some have a unique pet, sold separately (Although they were also boxes sold that contained both doll and pet, for a limited time) and most have a personal witch mark symbol 'tattoo'.
 Character cards come with the first edition dolls.
 They reveal augmented reality content when held up to a webcam: virtual doll animation and a character video.
 The Core (Basic Line) dolls are part of an inexpensive budget line and have a non-articulated body and painted eyes as opposed to the usual glass eyes.